Travelling to Tuvalu

 A popular shorter-voyage option, however, is the overnight return trip to Vaitupu, a stunning island with lush forest.
-These trips usually occur once a month, taking 6-8 hours one way making it a p possible to do some island hopping in Tuvalu even during shorter stays.
+These trips usually occur once a month, taking 6-8 hours one way making it possible to do some island hopping in Tuvalu even during shorter stays.

 Scuba Diving and Snorkelling in Tuvalu

 Although there are no dive shops in Tuvalu, if you are an experienced scuba diving with your own gear then you are in for a treat with Tuvalu’s amazing dive sites!
-One of the popular sites is the Funafuti Conservation Area covering 33km of land, water and six uninhabited coral islets.
+One of the popular sites is the Funafuti Conservation Area covering 33km (20.5 miles) of land, water and six uninhabited coral islets.
 See coral, coconut crabs, a wide range of seabird and fish species, as well as shellfish and turtles in this amazing scuba and snorkelling area.

 Trips to the Funafuti Conservation Area must be organised with the Conservation Office in the Funafuti Council Building.
 They have a boat available to hire, as foreign vessels are forbidden to anchor in the conservation area.

 For other snorkelling and scuba areas and how to get to them, your best bet is to inquire with your accommodation provider, who are usually happy to assist.